reidstidolph/128t-wireguard/README.md

 ```

 ### Wireguard Configuration
-Wireguard will be configured to use `10.10.128.1` as it's interface, and peers will be given remaining addresses from `10.10.128.0/24`.
+Wireguard will be configured to use `10.10.128.1` as its interface, and peers will be given remaining addresses from `10.10.128.0/24`.

 #### 1- Set up Wireguard interface
 Add the Wireguard interface to the namespace, and configure it with an address and network mask.